 In order to attract and/or retain faculty and staff, the College is authorized to make salary adjustments beyond the normal salary schedules when specifically authorized by the President and verified by the Office of Human Resources based upon documented marketplace information or competitive industry practices (these may be established using the expertise of a qualified consultant).
 Documentation must be provided to Human Resources by the requesting department.
 During the contract year, the President is authorized to offer special contract terms to qualified faculty and staff as additional incentive for recruitment and/or retention of these employees.
 In instances where the marketplace salary or promotional placement for certain positions is beyond the maximum of the approved salary range or initial placement on the Salary Schedule as stated on the Salary Ranges, the President may recommend an appropriate salary figure.
 Each salary determination must be confirmed by Human Resources, and justified and documented in the permanent personnel file of the individual employee concerned.

-Periodic Salary Supplement
+Supplemental Contracts

 The President may recommend to the District Board that all full-time employees be paid a one-time, non-recurring salary supplement for services performed during the respective term or fiscal year.
 When approved by the District Board, payments of the supplements will be as directed by the President.
-At the time of the approval of the supplemental payment, the District Board will establish the lump sum amount or percentage of employee base salary to be paid.
+At the time of the approval of the supplemental contract payment, the District Board will establish the lump sum amount or percentage of employee base salary to be paid.
 In addition, the District Board may establish other conditions for the payment of the supplements including, but not limited to, college budgetary requirements or restrictions.

-Supplemental Contracts

 Supplemental contracts may be granted to any employee who is asked to perform significant duties beyond those called for in his/her primary contract or job description.
 Duties intended to entitle an employee to supplemental payment are generally temporary in nature, performed above and beyond all duties as listed in the primary job description, and may be outside of the normal scope of duties.
 For exempt employees, this work may be completed beyond the standard working hours requiring an additional time commitment.
 For non-exempt employees, any work performed over and above the standard working hours may also be entitled to overtime, based on actual hours worked, as required by law.
 Any overtime earned during a period of time that a non-exempt employee is also under supplemental contract will be compensated with compensatory leave.